openxpki/openxpki-config/QUICKSTART.md

 as you will need it to restore database encryption in case of a disk failure.
 If you set up more then one node, please copy the **same** key file to the given location on **all nodes**.
 There is no need to copy the certificate as this is kept in the database.
-As the password does not any extra security when it is kept as literal in the config, it is also possible to use an unencrypted key.
-In any case make sure that the access permissions are properly set so the OpenXPKI server can read the file - recommended settings are permissions set to 0400 owned by the OpenXPKI user.
+As the password does not add any extra security when it is kept as literal in the config, it is also possible to use an unencrypted key.
+In any case make sure that the access permissions are properly set so the OpenXPKI server can read the file - recommended settings are permissions set to 0400 owned by the `openxpki` user.

 If you used a passphrase, put it into the default secret group found in the file `config.d/system/crypto.yaml`.